awsdocs/aws-organizations-docs/doc_source/orgs_tutorials_basic.md

 ## Step 2: Create the Organizational Units<a name="tutorial-orgs-step2"></a>

 In the steps in this section, you create organizational units \(OUs\) and place your member accounts in them\.
-Your hierarchy looks like the following illustration when you are done\.
+Your hierarchy looks like the following illustration when you're done\.
 The master account remains in the root\.
 One member account is moved to the Production OU, and the other member account is moved to the MainApp OU, which is a child of Production\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/organizations/latest/userguide/images/orgs-lab-structure.jpg)